daamiian/Budget-Portfolio-Tracker/README.md

 If you find a calculation error or something wrong in general, please submit an issue and I will do my best to fix it.

 This sheet took me a lot of time to get right while keeping it pretty and functional.
 If you are able and you found this useful, please consider donating.
-Thank you.
+I will be using the donations to turn this sheet into an app in the near future, and then anything extra will support new projects with the same values: privacy, intuitive design, and always free.
+Cheers!

 ## 7 Donation Links